StamatisDeli/portfolio-app/README.md

 First issue is how to handle multiple conditional renderings for the pages.

 I am using several functions but I am not sure how it scales

+Managed to render the desired page.
+The page key had to be passed to state.